AnonTendim/study-notes/NetworksForMachineLearningGeoffreyHinton.md

 - adaptive delta rule is a derivative of error function with respect to the weights
 - batch learning: if we change the weights in proportion to the batch error derivative, it's equivalent to doing steepest descent on the error surface
 	- if we look at the surface error from above, we get elliptical contour lines and the delta rule is going to take us at right angles to those elliptical contour lines [insert]
-- online learning: after each training case, we update the weights in proportion to the gradient of that single case.
-The changes in the weights moves us perpendicular  towards one of the constraint planes
+- online learning: after each training case, we zig-zag update the weights in proportion to the gradient of that single case.
+The changes in the weights moves us perpendicular  towards one of the constraint planes. [insert]
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzODg2MjE0MSwxMTE2ODAwMDk2LC0xNT
-YzNTE1MDAsMjY2MDU2OTAsLTEyNTIyNTI2OTgsOTA3ODA1NTkz
-LDIxNDQ1ODUxNzUsMzE4MzcxODk1LDE3NzE4MTU5NCwtMTI0ND
-EwODEyOSwyMjU3MDIyNjQsNTI2NzcyNDY5LDE5MzExNjkxODUs
-Nzk0NjQ3NDIxLDE2MzI0NDQyMDAsLTkyOTIzODM4NiwyMDc0MT
-MwMzI1LDE0MjY5MTgwOTUsLTkyNzQ2ODc2MSwtODEzOTU5NTcz
-XX0=
+eyJoaXN0b3J5IjpbLTEwOTUzNjkwMzgsMTExNjgwMDA5NiwtMT
+U2MzUxNTAwLDI2NjA1NjkwLC0xMjUyMjUyNjk4LDkwNzgwNTU5
+MywyMTQ0NTg1MTc1LDMxODM3MTg5NSwxNzcxODE1OTQsLTEyND
+QxMDgxMjksMjI1NzAyMjY0LDUyNjc3MjQ2OSwxOTMxMTY5MTg1
+LDc5NDY0NzQyMSwxNjMyNDQ0MjAwLC05MjkyMzgzODYsMjA3ND
+EzMDMyNSwxNDI2OTE4MDk1LC05Mjc0Njg3NjEsLTgxMzk1OTU3
+M119
 -->